Surroundings

 Where life takes place

-They include the physical places we move through, the spaces we spend time in, and the broader conditions around us.
+They include the spaces you move through, the environments you spend time in, and the broader conditions around you.

 They include where we live, work, travel, and spend time, as well as the wider social, cultural, and practical conditions around us.